 Charles Rosentel, who teaches world history to 10th graders at Pritzker, registered an impressive 30% improvement in Meaningful Work between the first and third surveys.

 He believes one reason for the change was a chance conversation with one of his students, who shared that she didn’t see the relevance of Charles’ class for her life because she didn’t want to major in history in college.

 Charles learned that the student’s career interests included becoming a therapist or doing criminal justice work for the FBI or CIA.
 He pointed out to her that both careers would require careful listening and interpersonal skills, and that criminal justice work involves integrating and corroborating evidence across sources—all of which are skills explicitly practiced in his history class.

 With the student’s permission, Charles decided to use the exchange as a teachable moment in all of his classes.
 “I told them, ‘I do not expect most of my students to become history majors, but I expect you to develop skills to succeed in whatever you do.’”

-Interestingly, both older and newer Pritzker teachers were able to critically assess and improve their classroom practice.
-Mollie Griffin noted that Charles Rosentel already had several years of experience, and that several other teachers who registered large improvements in their Engagement Project scores at Pritzker likewise had considerable experience.
+Interestingly, both veteran and new Pritzker teachers were able to critically assess and improve their classroom practice.
+Mollie Griffin noted that Charles Rosentel already had several years of experience, and that several other teachers at Pritzker who registered large improvements in Copilot learning conditions likewise had considerable experience.
 Other teachers with less experience were still able to make significant improvements in their classes.

-Chris Biddix and his team plan to keep using the Engagement Project next year.
-He achieved a 26% improvement in his scores on Meaningful Work from his 10th grade math students and, more importantly, saw many of previously struggling students post big increases in unit assessments.
+Chris Biddix and his team plan to keep using Copilot next year.
+He achieved a 26% improvement in Meaningful Work in his 10th grade math class and, more importantly, saw many of his previously struggling students post big increases in unit assessments.

-“I think that's an amazing trend that speaks to the value of culture and the value of the three domains [emphasized by the Engagement Project],” he said.
+“I think that's an amazing trend that speaks to the value of culture and the value of the domains [emphasized in Copilot],” he said.